Royal Malaysian Air Force Volunteer Reserve: Air Force Specialist Reserve

-Air Force ROTU
+Air Force Reserve Officer Training Unit

+The air force variant of the Reserve Officer Training Unit (ROTU) was inaugurated on 22 September 1988 at RMAF Kelapa Batas for Universiti Utara Malaysia.
+Initially, a new squadron designated as the Universities Air Squadron (Skuadron Udara Universiti; SUU) was formed for students, with training provided by No. 101 Flight RMAF.
+Following the expansion of the programme to other tertiary institutions, the SUU was renamed the Air Force Reserve Officer Training Unit (Pasukan Latihan Pegawai Simpanan Tentera Udara), or Air Force ROTU (PALAPES Udara).
+No. 101 Flight RMAF was subsequently upgraded to become the current Air Force Reserve Headquarters (Markas Pasukan Simpanan Tentera Udara).

-Trainees enrolled in the Air Force Reserve Officer Training Unit (ROTU) are automatically considered members of the RMAFVR, even while still undergoing training.
-As such, ROTU cadets wear the RMAFVR uniform and beret, which includes the "PSSTU" label on the left breast pocket, denoting their status as part of the volunteer reserve.
+Trainees enrolled in the Air Force ROTU are automatically considered members of the RMAFVR during their period of instruction.
+Consequently, ROTU cadets wear the standard RMAFVR uniform and beret.
+It includes the "PSSTUDM" label on the left breast pocket, which denotes their status as part of the volunteer reserve.
+At present, nine universities and institutes of higher education across Malaysia host Air Force ROTU units.

 Future plans

 The Defence White Paper, published in 2020, outlined the future direction of the Malaysian Armed Forces (MAF), including its reserve components.
 Under this framework, reservists are no longer viewed solely as a strategic force to be mobilised during emergencies or external conflicts.
 Instead, they are being positioned as an operationally ready and flexible component of the armed forces, capable of deployment alongside regular units during both peacetime and wartime missions.

 Several key proposals have been introduced for the reservist force, including: